On the Pricing of Storable Commodities

 where the weight factors are

 We have performed Monte Carlo simulation studies to gain further intuition concerning the dynamical behaviour of the commodity price.
-Furthermore, we have calibrated the model parameters to the prices of crude oil, and we have compared the resulting simulated sample paths to real market data.
-In the case of the crude oil markets we are able to estimate the expected long-term future spot price from historical average of spot prices, since there exists a supply-demand equilibrium price level to which the long-run price tend to converge.
-The results indicate that even in the constant-parameter model considered above, the model is sufficiently rich to capture elements of the behaviour of real market data, as illustrated in Figure~\ref{fig:2}.
-Indeed, the behaviour of the simulated sample paths is close to the actual price path in the real market, even though the model parameters are taken to be constant.
+Furthermore, we have calibrated the model parameters to the prices of crude oil, and we have compared the resulting simulated sample paths to market data.
+In the case of the crude oil markets we are able to estimate the expected long-term future spot price from the historical average of spot prices, since there exists a supply-demand equilibrium price level to which the long-run price tends to converge.
+The results indicate that even in the constant-parameter model considered above, the model is sufficiently rich to capture elements of the behaviour of market data